Urinary Tract Infections

 Treatment

-When caught early, it is usually quite easy to treat a bacterial UTI effectively.
-After confirming that you do have an infection (usually through a simple examination of a urine sample), you will likely get antibiotics to fight the particular bacteria causing the infection.
+When caught early, it is usually easy to treat a bacterial UTI effectively.
+After confirming that you do have an infection, you will likely get antibiotics to fight the particular bacteria causing the infection.
 You also should drink a lot of water, to help flush out the infection.

 It is essential that you complete your full prescription, taking all the antibiotics you receive, even if you feel 100% again.
 Even with the symptoms gone, the bacteria will still be present for a while and you need those antibiotics to finish getting rid of them.
 If you do not finish your prescription, there is a very good chance that the bacteria left behind will grow again, causing another infection.
 And, they may become resistant to the antibiotics that you originally used.